 The proposed project would provide an approximately 10,025-square-foot, commonly-accessible open space on the roof of the building.
 This would exceed the 9,360 square feet of common usable residential open space required under Planning Code Section 135.
 Variant 1 would provide an approximately 8,380-square-foot, commonly-accessible open space on the roof, as well as an approximately 1,380-square-foot, commonly-accessible terrace on the 10th floor.
 Together, these spaces would not meet the Planning Code requirement for approximately 14,000 (8 units provide private open space, therefore the remaining 291 units require at least 48 square feet of common usable open space).
-Accordingly, the project sponsor is proposing a Special Use District that, among other things, would allow for a portion of the Planning Code residential open space requirement to be provided off site.
-In the case of Variant 1, the proposed Laskie Street streetscape improvements would fulfill the remainder of the Planning Code open space requirement.
-Both the proposed project and Variant 1 would have additional commonly-accessible open space on the second floor that would be open to the sky but that would not meet Planning Code exposure standards and thus would require a Variance to be counted towards the Planning Code open space requirement.
+Accordingly, the project sponsor is proposing a Special Use District that, among other things, would allow for a portion of the Planning Code requirement.
+Both the proposed project and Variant 1 would have additional commonly-accessible open space requirement.
+Both the proposed project and Variant 1 would have additional commonly-accessible open space requirement.